fractaledmind/enlitenment/README.md

 9. mount the Solid Errors engine
 10. secure the Solid Errors web dashboard

-`SKIP_SOLID_CABLE` will skip the entire process of installing and configuring [Solid Cable](https://github.com/npezza93/solid_cable).
-This process consists of 7 steps, which would all be skipped if you set this variable to `true`:

-1. add the `solid_cable` gem to the Gemfile
-2. install the gem
-3. define the new database configuration
-4. add the new database configuration to all environments
-5. run the Solid Cable installation generator
-6. run the migrations for the new database
-7. configure Solid Cable to use the new database

 #### Skipping Steps

 For some sections, there are also certain individual steps that can be skipped: